Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Idefjord torpedoed:

-Not sure, but I'm wondering if this Tromøy might be the British HMS Mincarlo, built 1944, 559 gt, hired by the Norwegian Navy 1944-45.
+Not sure, but I'm wondering if the Tromøy mentioned here might be the British HMS Mincarlo, built 1944, 559 gt, hired by the Norwegian Navy 1944-45.
 Later purchased by Oskar Frøyland, Bergen, sold several times, and had several different names, until she ended up in Greek ownership and exploded at Suda Bay in Oct.-1979.
 There were 2 other Tromøy's, but they don't fit the facts, as the 1st one (ex Norwegian whaler Pol IV, hired by the Royal Navy in Apr.-1941 and renamed Tromøy) was renamed Cloudburst by the Royal Navy in 1944, and the 2nd one was the ex HMS Eday and was returned to Royal Navy in Oct.
 1944.

 Jürgen Rohwer gives the postion 69 38N 33 21E for this last incident.
 Position given for Onega's sinking is 69 41N 33 17E.